-The Arbitrator wishes to inform the DSB that on 17 March, 3 April, 24 April, 19 July and 18 October 2018, and on 16 January, 16 April, 17 July, 15 October 2019, and 16 January 2020 the parties jointly requested the Arbitrator to postpone the issuance of its Decision until dates in April, May, July and October 2018, January, April, July and October 2019, January and April 2020 respectively.
-These requests were made in conjunction with simultaneous requests to extend the timelines for the remaining steps in the parallel Article 21.5 proceedings.
+The Arbitrator wishes to inform the DSB that, as previously notified to the DSB, the parties, on numerous consecutive occasions beginning in March 2018, jointly requested the Arbitrator to postpone the issuance of its Decision.
+These requests, which were accepted by the Arbitrator, were made in conjunction with simultaneous requests to extend the timelines for the remaining steps in the parallel Article 21.5 proceedings.

-On 17 January 2020, the Arbitrator accepted the parties' tenth request to postpone issuance of its Decision, and now expects to issue its Decision in April 2020.
+On 13 September 2021, the Arbitrator accepted the parties' latest request to postpone issuance of its Decision, and now expects to issue its Decision in November 2021.

 Accordingly, the Arbitrator has been unable to comply with the time-limits provided for in Article 22.6 of the DSU.